fluxninja/aperture/docs/content/get-started/blueprints.md

 Aperture Policies & Dashboards generator utility.

 This utility can be used to generate Aperture Policies and Grafana Dashboards "in-place".
-Check [aperture-blueprint's README.md][blueprints-readme] for more details.
+Check [blueprint's README.md][blueprints-readme] for more details.

 positional arguments: